invictus-ir/Microsoft-Extractor-Suite/README.md

 * Functions designed to gather information about groups
 * Functions designed to gather information about licenses
 * Retrieve Role Activity Information
-* Generates a report of all Privileged Identity Management (PIM) role assignments
+* Generates an overview of all Privileged Identity Management (PIM) role assignments
+* Security alerts

 Microsoft-Extractor-Suite was created by Joey Rentenaar and Korstiaan Stam and is maintained by the [Invictus IR](https://www.invictus-ir.com/) team.

 ## Usage
 To get started with the Microsoft-Extractor-Suite tool, make sure the requirements are met.
-If you do not have the Connect-ExchangeOnline, AZ module or/and Connect-AzureAD installed check [the installation guide](https://microsoft-365-extractor-suite.readthedocs.io/en/latest/installation/Installation.html).
+If you do not have the Connect-ExchangeOnline, AZ module or/and connect-mggraph installed check [the installation guide](https://microsoft-365-extractor-suite.readthedocs.io/en/latest/installation/Installation.html).

 Install the Microsoft-Extractor-Suite toolkit:
 > Install-Module -Name Microsoft-Extractor-Suite